-A derivative financial asset (call option asset) or liability (put option liability) is recognised to the extent that 1&J Black Staff HoldCo's interest in the estimated fair value of 1&J exceeds or falls short of the forecast exercise price.
-The derivative financial instrument is accounted for in terms of IAS 39 - Financial Instruments: Recognition and Measurement (for the year end 30 June 2018) and IFRS 9 - Financial Instruments (for the year end 30 June 2019).
-The adoption of IFRS 9 did not result in a change in accounting treatment.
+A derivative financial asset (call option asset) or liability (put option liability) is recognised to the extent that I&J Black Staff HoldCo's interest in the estimated fair value of I&J exceeds or falls short of the forecast exercise price.
+The derivative financial instrument is accounted for in terms of IFRS 9 - Financial Instruments.
 The value of the derivative financial instrument when the put or call option is exercised will be included as part of AVI's equity investment in I&J upon reacquiring the I&J shares.

-The amount paid by AVI upon exercise of the call or put option will be on-charged to I&J.
+The amount paid by AVI upon exercise of the call or put option will be on-charged to Irvin & Johnson Holding Company Proprietary Limited.

-18. Broad Based Black Economic Empowerment ("BBBEE") transactions
+18. Broad Based Black Economic Empowerment ("BBBEE") transactions continued